“A mother complex

 Old cars—I could relate, having nursed my squareback into a German import garage down on 63rd Street, the only metric repair shop within limping distance for some last-gasp patchwork: Any gasket and grease rack job that might enable me to wring a few more kilometers or miles out of the tired Volkswagen.
 Meanwhile, dad and I had commiserated over mom’s life and death circumstances: me assuring him that she would marshal all her Irish luck and pluck to fight her way back to health; he recounting all her pestering relatives who had rallied to her cause.
 Then came the insurance forms that needed filling out if his city employee healthcare was to cover this technically elective ordeal.

-Once we had seen tentative eye to eye over the kitchen table, he resigned himself to the back porch for a Princely pipeful.
-He muttered that if he had it to do over again, he’d bring his wife home right now—that he’d never been cut open and didn’t want that for his better half no matter what.
+Once we had seen tentative eye to eye over the kitchen table, he resigned himself to the back porch for a princely pipeful.
+He muttered that if he had it to do over again, he’d bring his wife home right now—that he’d never been cut open like this, didn’t want that for his better half no matter what.

 I instead made for the front room, just in time for ‘Mork & Mindy’ on the tube, which reminded me as how I had left so many of my books and other belongings in that Boulder cabin shed, stuff that suddenly seemed more important somehow.
 Next up was another ‘Streets of San Francisco’ rerun, the one featuring Detectives Stone and Keller combing Pacific Heights, Lafayette Park in particular, for some South Bay serial killer.
-Rang true to me, anxiously so, especially a long shot of the park’s panorama walkway.
-The obligatory shoot-out made me wonder where Sydney might be about now, and whether she’d be taking that stroll with others or going it alone.
+Rang true to me, anxiously, adrenally so, especially a long shot of the park’s panorama walkway; had me squinting at the zoom-in for a lost Satalisman possibly surfacing alongside.
+The episodic shoot-out then made me wonder where Sydney might be about now, and whether she’d be taking that stroll with others or going it alone.

-“So you’ve got to keep this under your hat, agreed?
-Professional discretion, strictly hush hush … ”
+“So you’ve got to keep this under your hat, professional discretion, strictly hush hush … ”